Ana Marie Cox: Career

 I won't spoil the plot.
 There isn't one. ...
 Dog Days is devoid of ideas or even references to ideas ...
 The people in Dog Days spend so much energy on instant-messaging, text-messaging, message-forwarding and such that it's no wonder they are too exhausted to have anything to say.

 According to Human Events, more than a year after its publication the book had sold "a dismal 5,000 copies."

 On July 27, 2006, Cox was named the Washington editor of Time.com, where she also wrote The Ana Log.

 On April 12, 2007, Cox claimed on Time magazine's website that she agreed to appear on the Don Imus radio show despite its history of racially and sexually charged content because she wanted to be considered part of the media elite.
 Cox wrote: "I'm embarrassed to admit that it took Imus' saying something so devastatingly crass to make me realize that there just was no reason beyond ego to play along.
 I did the show almost solely to earn my media-elite merit badge."
 Cox announced on December 5, 2008, that she would no longer be contributing to Time magazine's Swampland blog.

 On January 19, 2009, Cox debuted on Air America Media as their first Washington-based national correspondent.
 She was a frequent guest on The Rachel Maddow Show, and guest-hosted the show in Maddow's absence on September 4, 2009.
 In 2009, Cox also became a contributing editor for Playboy.

 The February 17, 2010 episode of ABC's "Top Line" webcast announced that Cox had become the Washington correspondent for GQ magazine.
 Since September 26, 2011, she has worked as a blogger for The Guardian.

 On September 26, 2012, book publisher Penguin Group sued Cox for the return of an $81,250 advance and $50,000 in interest, payment for a humorous book she agreed in 2006 to produce and never provided to the publisher.
 Penguin canceled the book in 2007 when Cox did not forward a manuscript.

 Cox has been a contributor to The Daily Beast since 2009.

 In February 2017, Cox launched the podcast With Friends Like These as part of the Crooked Media brand.
-She was also a guest of John Moe on his podcast The Hilarious World of Depression at American Public Media, where she talked about depression and being a survivor of suicide.
+She was also a guest of John Moe on his podcast The Hilarious World of Depression at American Public Media, where she talked about depression and being a survivor of “a couple” suicide attempts.
+In 2019, Cox took over as host of the podcast The Churn, SyFy's recap and commentary show on The Expanse.
+In 2020, she and co-host Daniel W. Drezner relaunched the podcast independently as Space the Nation.